Dai (cryptocurrency): History

 MakerDAO was formed in 2014 by Danish entrepreneur Rune Christensen.
 According to Christensen, the name of the cryptocurrency is based on the Chinese character 貸, which he translated as "to lend or to provide capital for a loan".
+MakerDAO was one of the earliest apps in decentralized finance, allowing users to trade and lend money to each other without intermediaries.
+Its stablecoin DAI is crypto-backed, most commonly with ether, although it is still pegged to the US dollar.
+Unlike centralized stablecoins, DAI issuance isn't controlled by one entity.

 On December 18, 2017, DAI was launched on the main Ethereum network.
 The price of DAI was successfully kept close to one US dollar during its first year of existence, even though the price of Ether, the only collateral available at the time, declined by more than 80% during the same time period.

 In September 2018, venture capital firm Andreessen Horowitz invested $15 million in MakerDAO by purchasing 6% of all MKR tokens.

 In 2018, MakerDAO formed the Maker Foundation, run from Copenhagen, which funds projects in the system, such as the writing of code needed for the platform to function and adapt.

 In 2019, MakerDAO experienced an internal struggle over whether to integrate more with the traditional financial system.
 Christensen wanted greater regulatory compliance to allow for assets besides cryptocurrency to serve as collateral for DAI.
 The struggle led to the departure of MakerDAO's CTO.

 In March 2020, as a result of market volatility at the onset of the COVID-19 pandemic, DAI experienced a deflationary deleveraging spiral that, at its peak, caused it to trade for up to USD $1.11 before returning to its intended $1.00 valuation.

+MakerDAO had been used by Societe Generale and Huntington Valley Bank by August 2024, and had invested in US Treasuries.

+In August 2024 MakerDAO was rebranded as Sky.
+By the end of the 2025, Sky was considered the third largest issuer of stablecoin.
+It's flagship stablecoin was USDS.
+According to a press release from the Sky Frontier Foundation, it estimated $611 million in gross revenue for 2025 from its ecosystem, with a $21 billion supply in USDS in early 2026.